JetBrains/intellij-sdk-docs/topics/intro/code_samples.md

 Each sample is stored in a dedicated folder and is accompanied by its own <path>README.md</path>.
 Links to the corresponding tutorial or reference page in this tutorial, as well as a list of relevant show-cased elements are provided.

+## Using Gradle

+All sample plugins are based on Gradle, see [Building Plugins with Gradle](gradle_build_system.md) to get started.

+Additionally, the screencast [Working with Gradle in IntelliJ IDEA](https://www.youtube.com/watch?v=6V6G3RyxEMk) offers a thorough introduction to Gradle functionality inside IntelliJ IDEA.

 ## Setting up Code Samples

-All sample plugins are based on Gradle, see [Building Plugins with Gradle](gradle_build_system.md) to get started.
-Additionally, the screencast [Working with Gradle in IntelliJ IDEA](https://www.youtube.com/watch?v=6V6G3RyxEMk) offers a thorough introduction to Gradle functionality.

 Make sure plugins _Git_, _Gradle_, and _Plugin DevKit_ are enabled.

 Clone the [intellij-sdk-code-samples](https://github.com/JetBrains/intellij-sdk-code-samples) GitHub repository via <control>Git | Clone...</control>.
 After successful cloning, the IDE suggests opening the project.

 Select the code sample(s) to import via the [Gradle tool window](https://www.jetbrains.com/help/idea/gradle.html#link_gradle_project).

 Alternatively, import _all_ code samples available by choosing `_gradleCompositeBuild`, which links all Gradle projects in a Composite Build.